 - Red or blonde hair, blue eyes, freckles

 - Tendency to sunburn and not tan

 - Family history of melanoma

 Not everyone with risk factors gets melanoma.
-However, if your child has risk factors, it’s a good idea to discuss them with your pediatrician.
+However, if your child has risk factors, you should discuss them with the doctor.